1. pl

 What is CNC programming?

 CNC programming (Computer Numerical Control) is the process of creating instructions that allow a machine to perform specific machining operations.
-This is most often done using G-code, which is the universal standard in the CNC world.
+This is most often done usingG-code, which is a universal standard in the world of CNC.

-The program contains commands related to:
+The program contains commands concerning, among others:

 • tool trajectory,